AnnMarieW/webb-compare/README.md

 ### Credits

-This app was deployed using [dash-tools](https://github.com/andrew-hossack/dash-tools) DashTools is an open-source command line toolchain for Plotly Dash that makes creating and deploying dash projects to Heroku intuitive and easy.
+This app was deployed to Heroku using [dash-tools](https://github.com/andrew-hossack/dash-tools) DashTools is an open-source command line toolchain for Plotly Dash that makes creating and deploying dash projects to Heroku intuitive and easy.
 Thanks @andrew-hossack for providing such an awesome tool.
 It truly makes deploying a Dash app a piece of cake.  :cake:

+Note:  After November 28, 2022, the [Heroku webb-compare site](https://dash-webb-compare.herokuapp.com/) will not work since the Heroku free tier is ending.
+Please see it live at https://jwt.pythonanywhere.com

 This project was inspired by [WebbCompare](https://github.com/JohnEdChristensen/WebbCompare) and all the before and after images are sourced from that project.
 Thanks @JohnEdChristensen